-VALUE: – Up to four (4) Awards of $15,000 each (subject to change).
+Up to six (6) awards of $15,000 each (subject to change).

-All applications and supporting material must be received at the Law Foundation offices by January 6, 2017 by 3pm.
-Late or incomplete applications will not be considered.
+All applications and supporting material must be received at the Law Foundation offices by January 4, 2019 by 3 pm.

-FIELD OF STUDY: Full time graduate studies in law or a law-related area.
+Full-time graduate studies in law or a law-related area.
 Please note that the pursuit of a Juris Doctor (JD), as a first law degree, does not constitute graduate studies for the purposes of the Law Foundation Graduate Fellowships.
 The Graduate Fellowships are not available for graduate programs whose purpose is to provide National Committee on Accreditation equivalency to practice law in Canada.